 Facilitated by CCALAC

-Esme Ruiz, MPH, Quality Improvement Coordinator, Eisner Health
+Esme Ruiz, MPH, Quality Improvement Coordinator, formerly of Eisner Health

 Andy Eck, MBA, PCMH CCE, Senior Director, Greg Facktor & Associates

 Jessica King, MPH, RDN, Associate Director, Health Education, Northeast Valley Health Corporation